Channel Tunnel: Fires

 On 29 November 2012, the tunnel was closed for several hours after a truck on an HGV shuttle caught fire.

-On 17 January 2015, both tunnels were closed following a lorry fire which filled the midsection of Running Tunnel North with smoke.
+On 17 January 2015, both tunnels were closed after a lorry fire that filled the midsection of Running Tunnel North with smoke.
 Eurostar cancelled all services.
 The shuttle train had been heading from Folkestone to Coquelles and stopped adjacent to cross-passage CP 4418 just before 12:30 UTC.
-Thirty-eight passengers and four members of Eurotunnel staff were evacuated into the service tunnel, and then transported to France using special STTS road vehicles in the Service Tunnel.
-The passengers and crew were taken to the Eurotunnel Fire/Emergency Management Centre close to the French portal.
+38 passengers and four members of Eurotunnel staff were evacuated into the service tunnel and transported to France in special STTS road vehicles.
+They were taken to the Eurotunnel Fire/Emergency Management Centre close to the French portal.

 Train failures

 On the night of 19/20 February 1996, about 1,000 passengers became trapped in the Channel Tunnel when Eurostar trains from London broke down owing to failures of electronic circuits caused by snow and ice being deposited and then melting on the circuit boards.

 On 3 August 2007, an electrical failure lasting six hours caused passengers to be trapped in the tunnel on a shuttle.

 On the evening of 18 December 2009, during the December 2009 European snowfall, five London-bound Eurostar trains failed inside the tunnel, trapping 2,000 passengers for approximately 16 hours, during the coldest temperatures in eight years.
 A Eurotunnel spokesperson explained that snow had evaded the train's winterisation shields, and the transition from cold air outside to the tunnel's warm atmosphere had melted the snow, resulting in electrical failures.
 One train was turned back before reaching the tunnel; two trains were hauled out of the tunnel by Eurotunnel Class 0001 diesel locomotives.
 The blocking of the tunnel led to the implementation of Operation Stack, the transformation of the M20 motorway into a linear car park.

 The occasion was the first time that a Eurostar train was evacuated inside the tunnel; the failing of four at once was described as "unprecedented".
 The Channel Tunnel reopened the following morning.
 Nirj Deva, Member of the European Parliament for South East England, had called for Eurostar chief executive Richard Brown to resign over the incidents.
 An independent report by Christopher Garnett (former CEO of Great North Eastern Railway) and Claude Gressier (a French transport expert) on the 18/19 December 2009 incidents was issued in February 2010, making 21 recommendations.

 On 7 January 2010, a Brussels–London Eurostar broke down in the tunnel.
 The train had 236 passengers on board and was towed to Ashford; other trains that had not yet reached the tunnel were turned back.